 Japan has many International Airports.
-However, all these international airports may not necessarily be having flights from Thailand.
-Most flights connecting India and Japan are running from Bangkok, Phuket and Chiang Mai to destinations such as Osaka, Tokyo, Okinawa and others.
-Tokyo has two major international airports – Narita International Airport and Haneda International Airport.
+However, all these international airports may not necessarily be having flights from Singapore.
+Most flights connecting Singapore and Japan go to places such as Osaka, Tokyo, Fukuoka, Sapporo and Okinawa.
+Tokyo has two international airports – Narita International Airport and Haneda International Airport.

 What to see in Japan: